bakidokmeci/bakidokmeci/README.md

 - 👋 Hi, I’m @bakidokmeci
-- 🌱 I'll study computer engineering at selcuk uni
+- 🌱 Student at computer engineering department in selcuk university
 - 📫 How to reach me : my mail is bakidokmeciedu@outlook.com
 - 😄 Pronouns: he/him
 - 🍎 Age: 20